John C. Knox (New York judge): Education and career

 Born on October 13, 1881, in Waynesburg, Pennsylvania, Knox received an Artium Baccalaureus degree in 1902 from Waynesburg College and after attending the University of Pennsylvania Law School, read law in 1904.
 He was an attorney with the Law Department of the Title Guarantee and Trust Company in New York City, New York from 1905 to 1913.
 He was an Assistant United States Attorney for the Southern District of New York from 1913 to 1918.

 Federal judicial service

 Knox was nominated by President Woodrow Wilson on March 29, 1918, to a seat on the United States District Court for the Southern District of New York vacated by Judge Martin Thomas Manton.
 He was confirmed by the United States Senate on April 12, 1918, and received his commission the same day.
 He served as chief judge from 1948 to 1955.
-He assumed senior status on April 30, 1955.
+Judge Knox assumed senior status on April 30, 1955, when he remained the last federal judge in active service appointed to his position by President Wilson.
 His service terminated on August 23, 1966, due to his death.

+Judge Knox handled a number of notable cases, for instance ruling that James Joyce's Ulysses was not obscene.

 Legacy

 Knox wrote two books on his judicial service, A Judge Comes of Age (1940) and Order in the Court (1943).

+A year before taking senior status, Knox said that the inflation of the US dollar had reduced his savings from his career on the bench to $6,200.